pamelakwong/complete/balanced_life/README.md

 - [x] Emotions

 ## Dedication
-In this project, I dedicate it to my Circle TA, Andrew, who helped and believed me along the way even when I did not.
-I will also dedicate it to those whom I have met and have exuded patience and positivity.
-Words cannot express how much happiness and new found energy I hold onto now and onwards.
-Most of all, I dedicate to those friends who continue to work hard at App Academy! (:
+I dedicate this project to the people whom I have met in App Academy.
+Words cannot express how much patience, positivity, and robust energy I felt in the community.
+I will continue to move forward.
+Good luck to those are who are still in the program!
+You can do it (:

 ## References
 * W2D2 Impromptu Lecture